 Key Points to Note:

-• No Project Management Experience Required: Unlike the PMP certification, the CAPM does not require project management experience.
+• No Project Management Experience Required: Unlike the PMP certification, the CAPM does not require experience.
 This makes it ideal for students, recent graduates, or professionals transitioning to a project management role.

 • Contact Hours Must Be Completed Before the Exam: You must complete all educational hours before submitting your CAPM exam application.

-• Validity of Contact Hours: There is no expiration for the 23 contact hours of project management education once earned, meaning you can use them to qualify for the CAPM exam anytime.
+• Validity of Contact Hours: Once earned, the 23 contact hours of project management education do not expire, meaning you can use them to qualify for the CAPM exam anytime.

 • PMI Registered Education Providers (REPs): To ensure the quality and relevance of the education, it's recommended that you complete your training through a PMI REP or an accredited institution.